seth586/guides/FreeNAS/README.md

 ### Recommendations
 Use a password manager to keep track of all the passwords required to run FreeNAS and your software.
 It's good cypherpunk habit to use unique strong passwords with 3rd parties, too.
 KeePassDX is an encrypted open source password manager that runs on android.
 It can generate strong passwords for you.

+### Personal Notes
+This guide is written not only to benefit others, but myself as well.
+Sometimes I don't touch my server for months on end, and forget how I set things up or did things.
+This guide is my attempt to act on my belief in the [Cypherpunk Manifesto](https://www.activism.net/cypherpunk/manifesto.html).
+If cypherpunks can't write code, then cypherpunks deploy code.

 ### Contact me
 If you have any trouble with this guide, or want to share something to improve the guide, contact me!
+No question is too dumb!
+I'd rather help people deploy code than waste time browsing social media!

 Twitter: [Seth586](https://twitter.com/seth586)